-From there, stop by Etherton Gallery, a Tucson photography institution since 1981.
+In Tucson’s Downtown district visit Blue Lotus Artists’ Collective, a non-profit gallery in downtown Tucson that celebrates Black artists, newly opened in 2023. in the Barrio Viejo neighborhood, stop by Etherton Gallery, a Tucson photography institution since 1981.
 Their exhibitions highlight some of the most prominent figures in the world of photography, including the work of prolific photojournalists like Steve McCurry, best known for his National Geographic Afghan Girl cover photo.
+Around the corner, visit Philabaum Glass Gallery & Studio, the only all-glass gallery in Southern Arizona, featuring the work of Tucsonan Tom Philabaum, who previously owned the studio, and more than 50 other nationally recognized glass artists.
 Not to be overlooked is Madaras Gallery, featuring the works of Diana Madaras, who has built a well-earned reputation as one of Tucson’s most celebrated artists.
 Her vibrant paintings showcase distinct Sonoran Desert landscapes and can be found not only in her gallery, but on the walls of hotels and attractions throughout the city.
-Philabaum Glass Gallery & Studio is the only all-glass gallery in Southern Arizona and features the work of Tucsonan Tom Philabaum, who previously owned the studio, and more than 50 other nationally recognized glass artists.
 To view distinct artwork of every medium, look no further than Desert Artisans Gallery, a juried gallery that features the work of 60 premier artists in Southern Arizona, with displays ranging from clay, glass, jewelry, and paintings to photography and wood.

 Though he never lived in Tucson, world renowned photographer Ansel Adams was resolute in archiving his photography collection here.
-In 1975, The Center for Creative Photography (CCP), located at the University of Arizona, opened following a meeting with Adams and the then-university president.
-While the initial center featured only the archives of five renowned photographers, today is has grown to 270 archival collections and more than 8 million archival objects, including negatives, work prints, albums and correspondence.
+In 1975, The Center for Creative Photography opened at the University of Arizona following a meeting with Adams and the then-university president.
+While the center initially only featured the archives of five renowned photographers, today it has grown to include 270 archival collections and more than 8 million archival objects, including negatives, work prints, albums and correspondence.
 Among the notable photographers who have entrusted their archives to the Center: W. Eugene Smith, Lola Álvarez Bravo, Edward Weston, and Garry Winogrand.

-Other notable museums include the Tucson Museum of Art, featuring western, Latin American, and modern and contemporary art exhibitions, plus five historic houses that provide visitors with a unique look into Tucson’s past; The Mini Time Machine Museum of Miniatures, with a collection of more than 500 smaller-than-life antique and contemporary dollhouses and rooms; and Museum of Contemporary Art Tucson (MOCA), Tucson’s only museum devoted exclusively to contemporary art from around the globe.
+Other notable museums include the Tucson Museum of Art, celebrating its centennial in 2024 and featuring western, Latin American, and modern and contemporary art exhibitions, plus five historic houses that provide visitors with a unique look into Tucson’s past; The Mini Time Machine Museum of Miniatures, with a collection of more than 500 smaller-than-life antique and contemporary dollhouses and rooms; the Museum of Contemporary Art Tucson (MOCA), Tucson’s only museum devoted exclusively to contemporary art from around the globe.

 As Tucson continues to revive its downtown corridor, it’s difficult to ignore the multi-story high murals that have cropped up on the sides of historic buildings over the past decade.
 Largely funded by the City of Tucson, there are now more than 60 colorful murals in and around downtown.
 These murals, created by celebrated Tucson artists such as Jessica Gonzales and Joe Pagac, read like a book of Tucson’s history and speak to the destination’s unique Sonoran Desert setting.
-For an in-depth look at the murals and insight into the artists behind them, Tucson Bike Tours offers a guided tour of 35 murals in some of downtown’s most distinct neighborhoods, including Dunbar Springs, Armory Park, Fourth Avenue, and Barrio Viejo.
+For an in-depth look at the murals and insight into the artists behind them, the Tucson Presidio Museum offers a guided tour of public art and murals in some of downtown’s most distinct neighborhoods.
 Another option is to take a recorded audio tour with Pedego Electric Bikes.
 Narrated by aforementioned muralist Pagac, the GPS tour starts at the Pedego store in the Catalina Foothills and follows 42 unique “pins,” including 15 of Pagac’s murals.